Your Product Analysis:

 Signal Word CAUTION

-Keith's Pro Tip "Carbaryl 4L can kill a wide range of pests and put a stop to the damage.
-If you notice your plants or crops are still damaged or discolored after treatment, the problem may be a fungal disease issue."
+Keith's Pro Tip "Carbaryl 4L can kill many pests and stop the damage.
+If you notice your plants or crops are still damaged or discolored after treatment, the problem may be a fungal disease."

 Target Pests Multi Alfalfa Blotch Leafminer, Alfalfa Caterpillars, Alfalfa Looper, Alfalfa Weevil Larvae, Ants, Apache Cicadas, Apopka Weevil, Apple Aphid, Apple MealyBug, Apple Pandemis, Apple Rust Mites, Armyworms, Ash Whitefly, Asparagus Beetle, Aster Leafhopper, Azalea Leafminer, Bagworms, Balsam Twig Aphid, Bean Leaf Beetle, Bear Tick, Bees, Beet Leaf Beetles, Birch Leafminer, Black Cherry Aphid, Black Grass Bugs, Black Legged Tick, Black Margined Aphid, Black Scale, Black Turfgrass Ataenius Larvae, Blister Beetles, Blueberry Maggot, Bluegrass Billbug Larvae, Bluegrass Weevil Larvae, Boxelder Bugs, Boxwood Leafminers, Brown Dog Ticks, Brown Soft Scales, Brown Tail Moth, Budworms, Calico Scale, California Orangedog, California Red Scale, Cankerworms, Catalpa Sphinx, Centipedes, Cereal Rust Mite Timothy Mite, Chafer Beetle Grubs, Cherry Fruitworms, Cherry Maggots, Chestnut Weevil, Chiggers/Red Bugs, Chinch Bugs, Citrus Cutworm, Citrus Root Weevil, Citrus Rust Mite, Citrus Snow Scales, Cloverhead Weevils, Cochineal Scales, Cockroaches, Codling Moths, Colorado Potato Beetle, Cooley Spruce Gall Adelgid, Corn Earworm, Corn Rootworm, Cowpea Curculios, Cranberry Twig Girdlers, Cranberry_Fruitworms, Crickets, Cucumber Beetles, Cutworms, Cypress Tip Moth, Darkling Beetles, Deer Ticks, Diamondback Moths, Douglas Fir Tussock Moth, Earwigs, Eastern Spruce Gall Adelgid, Eastern Tent Caterpillar, Egyptian Alfalfa Weevil Larvae, Eightspotted Foresters, Elm Bark Beetles, Elm Leaf Aphid, Elm Leaf Beetles, Elm Spanworm, Eriophyid Mites, Essex Skipper, European Alfalfa Beetles, European Apple Sawfly, European Chafer, European Corn Borer, European Crane Fly, European Earwig, European Fruit Lecanium, European Pine Shoot Moth, European Raspberry Aphids, Eyespotted Bud Moth, Fall Armyworms, Fall_Webworms, Fiery Skipper, Filbert Aphids, Filbert Leafrollers, Filbert Worms, Firebrats, Flea Beetle, Fleas, Forbes Scale, Frosted Scale, Fruit Tree Leafroller, Fuchia Gall Mites, Fuller Rose Beetle, Gall Wasps, Grape Berry Moth, Grape Colapsis, Grape Leaffolder, Grape Leafrollers, Grasshoppers, Green Cloverworm, Green Fruitworms, Green June Beetle Larvae, Green June Beetles, Greenstriped Mapleworm, Gypsy Moth, Hackberry Nipplegall Maker, Harlequin Bug, Hickory Shuckworms, Holly Bud Moth, Holly Leafminers, Hornworm, Hyperodes Weevil Larvae, Imported Cabbageworms, Imported Fire Ants, Ips Engraver Beetles, Jackpine Budworm, Japanese Beetle, Japanese Beetle Grubs, Jeffrey Pine Needleminer, June Beetles, Lace Bugs, Lawn Moths, Leafhoppers, Leafrollers, Lecanium Scale, Lesser Apple Worms, Lesser Meal Worm, Lesser Peach Tree Borer, Lesser Webworm, Limabean Podborers, Litter Beetles, Little Leaf Notcher, Lone Star Ticks, Lucerne Moth, Lygus Bugs, Maple Leafcutter, May Beetle, Meadow Spittlebug, Mealy Plum Aphid, Mealybugs, Melon Worm, Mexican Bean Beetles, Millipedes, Mimosa Webworm, Mormon Crickets, Mosquitoes, Mountain Pine Beetle, Nantucket Pine Tip Moth, Navel Orangeworms, Oak Leafminers, Oak Moth, Oak Skeletonizer, Oakworm Complex, Oleander Caterpillar, Olive Ash Borer, Olive Scale, Omnivorous Leafroller, Omnivorous Leaftier, Orange Striped Oakworm, Orange Tortrix, Oystershell Scale, Painted Lady Caterpillars, Pea Leaf Weevil, Pea Weevils, Peach Twig Borer, Pear Psylla, Pear Rust Mite, Pear Sawfly, Pearleaf Blister Mite, Pecan Leaf Phylloxera, Pecan Nutcasebearers, Pecan Spittlebugs, Pecan Stem Phylloxera, Pecan Weevils, Periodical Cicadas, Phyllophaga Larvae, Pickleworms, Pine Looper, Pine Sawfly, Pine Spittlebug, Pitch Pine Tip Moth, Plant Bugs, Plum Curculio, Poinsettia Hornworm, Potato Leafhopper, Prune Leafhopper, Psyllids, Puss Caterpillar, Range Caterpillar, Range Crane Fly, Raspberry Fruitworms, Raspberry Sawflies, Redbanded Leafroller, Redhumped Caterpillar, Rednecked Peanut Worm, Rose Aphid, Rose Chafers, Rose Slugs, Rosy Apple Aphid, Roundheaded Pine Beetle, Sadded Prominent, Salt Marsh Caterpillars, San Jose Scales, Sap Beetles, Scales, Scarab Beetle, Scorpions, Silverfish, Snowy Tree Crickets, Sod Webworms, Southwestern Corn Borer, Sowbugs, Sparganothis Fruitworms, Spiders, Spiney Elm Caterpillar, Spittlebugs, Springtails, Spruce Beetle, Spruce Budworm, Squash Bug, Stem Weevil, Stink Bugs, Strawberry Bud Weevils, Strawberry Clippers, Strawberry Fruitworms, Strawberry Leafrollers, Strawberry Weevil, Striped Grass Looper, Subtropical Pine Tip Moth, Suckflies, Sunflower Beetle, Sunflower Moth, Sweet Potato Weevil, Tadpole Shrimp, Tarnished_Plant_Bugs, Tent Caterpillars, Tentiform Leafminers, Thorn Bug, Threecornered Alfalfa Hopper, Thrips, Ticks, Tobacco Flea Beetles, Tomato Fruitworm, Tomato Hornworm, Tomato Pinworm, Tortoise Beetles, Tussock Moth, Twig Girdler, Variegated Leafroller, Velvet Bean Caterpillars, Walnut Caterpillar, Wasps, Webworms, Western Beancutworms, Western Grapeleaf Skeletonizer, Western Hemlock Loopers, Western Pine Beetle, Western Spruce Budworm, Western Tussock Moth, Western Yellowstriped Armyworm, White Apple Leafhopper, White Grubs, Whitefringed Beetle, Willow Leaf Beetles, Woolly Apple Aphid, Woolly Bear Caterpillar, Wooly Gall Aphid, Yellow Poplar Weevil, Yellow Striped Armyworm, Yellowheaded Fireworm, Yellow_Scale